lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 ### Attach the remaining resolvers

-Now you can add resolvers to the getCompany and listHistogram Queries.
+Now you can add resolvers to the getCompany and stockHistogram Queries.

 #### GetCompany Query Resolver